Why a Bad-Fit Customer Is Not Good for Your Business, Employees, and Customers?

 A poor-fit customer can cause a lot more damage than long-term profitability.
 They can cause emotional damage that leads to attrition among customer service representatives.
 Besides, it would result in brand and credibility risks and misallocation of resources.

-Customer service and support are the two best functions that quickly identify a poor-fit customer.
+Customer service and customer support are the two best functions that quickly identify a poor-fit customer.
 These customers would ask for over customization, custom-made solutions, and enormous service time.
 They typically turn out to be the loudest mouths, and as is the practice with most customer service and support functions, the loudest ones get their attention.

 You should encourage your customer service and support to be objective and raise red flags whenever they see signs of poor fit.
 More so, when their expectations are beyond what you have promised as your SLAs and support contract.